status-im/help.status.im/docs/en/status-communities/use-a-throwaway-profile-in-status-web.md

 ### Is a throwaway account really private?

-Status doesn't collect information about you, but your internet provider and browser can collect identifiable information (like your IP address).
+Status doesn't collect information about you, but your internet service provider and browser can collect identifiable information (like your IP address).
 So don't use a throwaway account for anything illegal, dangerous, or hateful.

 ### How can I delete my throwaway account information?

-The throwaway profile information remains in your browser, and persists across browser sessions and operating system reboots.
-To completely delete any trace of your throwaway account, you should clear your browser's cache.
+The throwaway profile information remains in your browser and persists across browser sessions and operating system reboots.
+Therefore, to completely delete any trace of your throwaway account, you should clear your browser's cache.

 ### Is there any limit to the number of throwaway account I can use?